IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 What are some examples of high-tech equipment that is used in some classrooms today?

-I suppose you could class video projectors as high-tech, as well as laptops and other devices used to present data or information for students.
-Then there is other equipment like interactive whiteboards which are used in some classes - they're a more recent addition to the teaching aids used.
+I suppose you could class video projectors as high-tech, as well as laptops and other devices used to present data or information for students, like interactive whiteboards and such-like - which are used in some classes - they're a more recent addition to the teaching aids used.

 Do you think the amount of high-tech equipment a university uses can help attract more students to that university?

-It might help - but it's not the main reason why most students choose a particular university or course of study.
-I think the reputation and standard of education is much more important for most students when selecting the university they want to attend.
+It might help persuade students interested in technology related courses - but it's not the main reason why most students choose a particular university or course of study.
+I think the reputation and standard of education are much more important for most students when selecting the university they want to attend.

 Do you think there are any (possible) shortcomings to using high-tech equipment in classrooms (as teaching tools)?